fbpx

 The Supraspinatus Muscle

 The Supraspinatus Muscle is located on the superior (upper) portion of the scapula.
 It is one of the four muscles that makes up the “rotator cuff.”
-“Supra” means “above;” “spinatus” means “spine.”
-The name, “Supraspinatus” tells us that this muscle
+The location of the Supraspinatus Muscle which lies on the superior surface of the

 Read More »